 The Chausie…

-Is also a great cat to have with children and will settle in with most types of dog breeds as well.
-The only problem is that if you are planning on keeping both the cat and dog inside, you might want to take a few extra precautions with securing your homes doors because these guys have a great “knack” at using door handles which could mean the release of both your Chausie and your dog!
+It is also a great cat to have with children and will settle in with most types of dog breeds as well.
+The only problem is that if you are planning on keeping both the cat and dog inside, you might want to take a few extra precautions with securing your home doors because these guys have a great “knack” for using door handles, which could mean the release of both your Chausie and your dog!

 “You have been warned!”